galaxyproject/galaxy-hub/src/DevNewsBriefs/2010_08_20/index.md

 * Remove UCSC tablebrowser specific parameters from modmine.xml datasource tool.
 * Fixed bug in column join that mishandled trailing empty columns.
 * Fixed bug in column join that mishandled carriage returns.
-* Add !ToolOutputActions to set dbkey for BWA wrapper and remove no longer needed code file.
+* Add ToolOutputActions to set dbkey for BWA wrapper and remove no longer needed code file.
 * Enhance GFF-to-BED converter to output block data.
 * Enhance Cut tool to keep column assignments for Interval datatypes.
 All interval datatypes will become base interval type if User specified columns contain chromosome, start and end columns; in addition to the 3 required columns, name and strand will be set when possible.
-* Add !ToolOutputActions to set dbkeys for !LiftOver tool and both Bowtie wrappers; remove no longer needed code files.
+* Add ToolOutputActions to set dbkeys for LiftOver tool and both Bowtie wrappers; remove no longer needed code files.
-* Add !ToolOutput dataset actions: change datatype, metadata, etc.  These function similar to dynamic options for select list tool parameters.
+* Add ToolOutput dataset actions: change datatype, metadata, etc.  These function similar to dynamic options for select list tool parameters.
 Should eliminate the need for exec_before_job code files that set output dataset attributes.
 More 'filter's should be defined as needed.
 * Fix GFF bug in interval to summary tree converter.
 * Improvements to the GFF filtering tool.
 * Update gops_intersect and gops_subtract documentation to reflect that tools can accept both BED and GFF files.